FlorenciaMorelli/ProyectoHTML/README.md

 - **Responsive Design:** Ensures the website is accessible and visually appealing across various devices and screen sizes.
 - **Semantic HTML:** Utilizes modern HTML5 elements to improve the structure and accessibility of the content.
 - **CSS3 Styling:** Includes advanced CSS techniques to create an engaging and user-friendly interface.
+- **Interactive Elements:** Incorporates interactive elements such as forms, buttons, and animations to enhance the user experience.
+- **PHP Form Usage:** The website includes a PHP form that allows users to submit their information and receive a personalized response.

 ## Course and Certification